JCSheeron/Neovim/ReadMe_neovimSetup.md

 - To install nodejs
 (assuming ubuntu or Debian, but may vary with OS) Using Ubuntu

 `curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -`
 `sudo apt-get install -y nodejs`

 Using Debian, as root

 `curl -fsSL https://deb.nodesource.com/setup_16.x | bash -`
 `apt-get install -y nodejs`

+Once node is installed and CoC is installed, CoC will run the installation of the extensions once Neovim is opened.
 # Check Health

 - Check NeoVim status/health with: